tarantool/doc/doc/reference/configuration/cfg_snapshot_daemon.rst

 .. confval:: checkpoint_count

+    Since version 1.7.4.
 The maximum number of snapshots that may exist on the :ref:`memtx_dir <cfg_basic-memtx_dir>` directory
     before the checkpoint daemon will delete old snapshots.
     If ``checkpoint_count`` equals zero, then the checkpoint daemon